 Color fill can be assigned to fill between contour lines.
-To display contour fill:
+To display contour fill and change the contour fill color:

 - 1. Click once on the contour map to select it.
 The contour map properties are shown in the Property Manager. - 2.
 Click on the Levels tab in the Property Manager. - 4.
 Check the box next to Fill contours.
-The contour map automatically updates to display the default grayscale color fill between contours.
+The contour map automatically updates to display the default grayscale color fill between contours. - 5.
+The color fill can be changed to assign a gradational color spectrum between two colors, or by selecting one of the preset color spectrums.
+To change the colors to one of the preset color spectrums, click the color bar next to Fill colors.
+A list of colormaps appear.
+Click one of the preset colormaps, such as Rainbow, and the map automatically updates to display the new colors.